Get insider access

 1.9 hrs

-We've conducted all these tests using the Balanced power mode.
+To better simulate typical usage, we've conducted the web browsing and video playback tests using the Balanced mode and the gaming test using the Performance mode.
 Models with an OLED display will have a shorter battery life.

 3.7